 Woman on Wine with Amy Reiley

 Like just about ever other wine writer, I tend to save my stories on Champagne for the holiday season.
 Unfortunately, that only helps to perpetuate the idea that Champagne is a celebration-only wine.
 Sure, it’s effervescence seems to put everyone in a party mood, but that shouldn’t mean that you limit your Champagne intake only to birthdays, weddings and New Year’s Eve!
+That’s why I’m dedicating this month’s column to the Champagne lovers.
 If you’re stuck on the idea that Champagne’s a celebration wine, look at it this way: with Champagne, you can turn any day into a special occasion.

 And for those of you who are into food and wine pairings, I would like to argue that Champagne is a perfect “food wine.”
 What I mean is that it’s high in acid, clean and delicious.
 It doesn’t compete with or overshadow the flavors of a meal and tends to harmonize perfectly with good food and good company.
 It may be the perfect wine.